openstack-archive/swift-specs/specs/in_progress/service_token.rst

 * The account (project) is specified by the first token (i.e., no change)

-* The user roles are initialy determined by the first token (i.e., no change).
+* The user roles are initially determined by the first token (i.e., no change).

 * The roles from the service token are made available in service_roles.